apache/mxnet/docs/static_site/src/_includes/get_started/cloud/gpu.md

 find GPU/CPU-hybrid support for use cases like scalable inference, or even fractional GPU support with AWS Elastic Inference.

-WARNING: the following cloud provider packages are provided for your convenience but they point to packages that are *not* provided nor endorsed by the Apache Software Foundation.
+**WARNING**: the following cloud provider packages are provided for your convenience but they point to packages that are *not* provided nor endorsed by the Apache Software Foundation.
 As such, they might contain software components with more restrictive licenses than the Apache License and you'll need to decide whether